Atlantic City sportsbooks are open for NFL betting. The typical Week One buzz, however, is toned down. And that’s mostly due to the COVID-19 pandemic.

-During a recent visit to AC, Play NJ noticed the Book at Bally’s significantly reduced its seating capacity.
+During a recent visit to AC, Play NJ noticed that the Book at Bally’s significantly reduced its seating capacity.
 So don’t be surprised if you notice missing chairs or seats roped off at other properties.

 Now that the prime NJ sports betting season is officially here, AC sportsbooks are being cautious in their planning but optimistic.